MicPhotonIGBMC/ImageJ-Macros/Metamorph Utilities/readme.md

 ## Optional

-The lmacro uses the plugin MemoryMonitor_Launcher.jar.
+The MetamorphFilesFolderToHyperstacks.ijm macro uses the plugin MemoryMonitor_Launcher.jar.
 If the plugin is not installed, the macro will ignore the "Memory Monitor" option even if the option has been selected by the user when running the macro.

 ## Bug reporting